Dr. Edwin Ho

 Social Profiles

-Dr. Ho has led health teams from the frontline to the boardroom, delivering initiatives that improved employee engagement, reduced healthcare costs, enhanced human and workplace performance, and ensured compliance with regulatory standards.
-His expertise spans across occupational health, mental health, holistic well-being, leadership, artificial intelligence in health, health data analytics, and many others.
-He is a member of various medical associations and organizations, contributing back to society diligently and improving health broadly.
+Edwin has led health teams from the frontline to the boardroom, delivering initiatives that improved employee engagement, reduced healthcare costs, enhanced human and workplace performance, and ensured compliance with regulatory standards.
+His expertise spans occupational health, mental health, holistic well-being, leadership, AI in health, health data analytics and many others.

 Abstract